matthewl/matthewl.github.io/articles/_ruby_on_rails/custom-assertions-with-minitest.md

 ---
 layout: post
-title: Creating your custom assertions with Minitest
+title: Custom assertions with Minitest
+section: Testing
 ---
 [Minitest](https://github.com/seattlerb/minitest) is a great testing framework for new and experienced programmers.
 With assertions limited to a number that makes them easier to recall it levels the playing field for new programmers allowing them to get up to speed in no time.